ghltshubh/DLworkflow4Pytorch/README.md

 **Description**

-Workflow for doing single/multi GPU deep learning with ability to track multiple hyperparameters, code checkpointing and save best model definition.
+Workflow for doing single/multi GPU deep learning with ability to track multiple hyperparameters, code checkpointing and save the best model definition.

 **How to use it**